 We originally planned to drive down to Koh Samui for a 7 day visit, but the weather was not cooperating with us!
 Rain was in the forecast every day, much of it very heavy.
 Not only would that make the island stay less pleasant, the drive could be treacherous.
 Continue reading Hua Hin, Thailand – Rainy Season Plan B!

 Southern Thailand’s famous beaches are some of the finest in the world.
 We wanted to visit Southern Thailand’s Phuket and Phang Nga regions with their abundant sandy beaches.
 We started planning our trip by monitoring airlines for special deals, but it always seemed that when we tried to snag one, it was too late.
 We started to wonder if it was even possible to get one… Continue reading Khao Lak, Thailand – Off-season Getaway

 Koh Chang, Thailand’s third largest island, is the perfect beach destination for an independent road trip from Bangkok.
 It is located 320 kilometers (5 hours) from Bangkok’s Suvarnabhumi Airport in the Gulf of Thailand near the border of Cambodia.
 Continue reading Koh Chang, Thailand

-Our 2687 KM / 1669 Mile road trip originates in Bangkok and heads north along the Burmese border.
-We travel the western and northern portions of the Mae Hong Son Loop before heading north through Chiang Dao to the Golden Triangle.
-We finish our trip in Chiang Rai before returning to Bangkok.
+Our 2687 KM / 1669 Mile road trip originated in Bangkok and headed north along the Burmese border.
+We traveled the western and northern portions of the Mae Hong Son Loop before heading north through Chiang Dao to the Golden Triangle.
+We finished our trip in Chiang Rai before returning to Bangkok.
 Continue reading Northwest Thailand Road Trip

 Disclosure: We love to share our travel itineraries and trip planning tips!
 This blog does not accept any form of advertising, sponsorship, or paid insertions.
 The links contained in the blogs are to help you plan your adventures: they are NOT paid affiliate links.
 Safe travels!